LAIR3/one/README.md

 # ONE ONE — The Oracle of Absolute Value

 Welcome to the official smart contract repository of **ONE**, the most precise token in the Web3 universe.
-Engineered for mathematical integrity and blockchain standardization, ONE isn’t just another ERC20 — it’s the **unit of truth** in the decentralized world.
+Engineered for mathematical integrity and blockchain standardization, ONE isn’t just another ERC20 — it’s the **unit of truth** in the decentralized world<br />

 ## 🌐 What is ONE?

-**ONE** is an ERC20 token with a revolutionary twist: it’s minted as **1 unit with 77 decimal places**.
-That’s **10⁷⁷ units of resolution**, mapped to a single on-chain token — defining what **"1"** really means in high-precision, low-error computations.
+**ONE** is an ERC20 token with beyond infinite mindset solving expressing 0^0 using solidity to create 010 Oracle.: one is minted as **1 unit with 77 decimal places**.
+That’s **10⁷⁷ units of resolution**, mapped to a single on-chain token — defining what **"1"** really means as a unti of measurement useful in precision accuracy in value computation

 ONE is your ultra-precise **oracle of unity**, built for developers, DeFi architects, protocol engineers, and researchers who demand absolute accuracy in their smart contracts.